Caduceus

 In one of the interwoven Genesis stories, God was not one but

-remarked to his divine colleagues, "Behold, the man is become as one
+many, the elohim or "gods-and-goddesses."
+31 The God of Edenremarked to his divine colleagues, "Behold, the man is become as one

 of us, to know good and evil"; therefore he must be ejected from the